home-assistant/addons-development/matter_server_beta/README.md

 ## About

+Note: This add-on conflicts with the regular Matter Server add-on!
+Make sure to stop the Matter Server (non-beta) add-on before starting this add-on!

 Matter Python WebSocket Server for Home Assistant Core.
 Matter (formerly known as Connected Home over IP or CHIP) is an IPv6 based smart home standard.
 This add-on provides a Matter Controller which allows you to